RIVCoin: an alternative, integrated, CeFi/DeFi-Vaulted Cryptocurrency: Theoretical Foundation

 \subsection{The Model}

 Let us start with designing a market with asymmetric information.
 Assume there exists two groups of agents, both are assumed to be risk-averse: $N$ are assumed to be informed and $M$ are assumed to be uninformed.
-Intuitively, we can imagine that informed agents are professional traders and uninformed traders are individual non-professional traders, considering trading activity almost like a spare-time job.
-Furthermore, we assume the presence of noise traders in measure equal to $Z$: these individuals are assumed to be interpreted like automated traders. \\ \\ The utility function for both informed and non-informed traders can be represented by following mean-variance utility:
+Intuitively, we can imagine that informed agents are professional traders and uninformed agents are non-professional traders, considering trading activity almost like a spare-time job.
+Furthermore, we assume the presence of noise traders or agents in measure equal to $Z$: these individuals are assumed to be interpreted like automated traders.

+The utility function for both informed and non-informed traders can be represented by following mean-variance utility:

 where $ \alpha $ is the risk aversion coefficient and $ \tilde{W} $ is the end of period wealth of each agent given by: